moonsettler/research/bitcoin-cash-wip.md

 ## Motivation

 The limitations of the bitcoin blokchain, including the transactions per second (tps) stemming from the block limit, and the strong traceability stemming from the UTXO model are well known.
 Making ownership of a UTXO transferrable would do a great deal to mitigate these issues.
-Statechains and tamper evident device based phyisical layer-2 are typical examples of such attempts.
-Also often cited that 4 billion people have still no interent access.
+Statechains and tamper evident device based physical layer-2 are typical examples of such attempts.
+Also often cited that 4 billion people still have no internet access.
 Devices like Bitbills, Casascius coins, Opendimes can attest to the private key not being revealed, but the payee would still need to look up the balance of the address associated with the device online to verify the value.
 Making bitcoin denominations physically transferrable and verifiable offline would turn bitcoin into real cash.

 ## Problem